William A. McHenry House

 The William A. McHenry House, Denison, Iowa, is on the National Register of Historic Places.
 It is maintained as a museum by the Crawford County Historical Society and is open for tours.

-The Oscar of Donna Reed who won the Academy Award for Best Supporting Actress in 1953 is on display at William A. McHenry House.
+The Oscar of Donna Reed who was from Denison, and won the Academy Award for Best Supporting Actress in 1953 is on display at William A. McHenry House.